BarkBarkBarkBarkBarkBarkBark/VoiceAssistant/Readme.md

 Monitoring: Features an open-source console for auditing conversations, ensuring quality and appropriateness—ideal for personal LLMs where unsupervised user monitoring is crucial.
 To run the application:

-create an account at https://agents-playground.livekit.io/
+connect to playground at https://agents-playground.livekit.io/

 create a playground, get the url, api, and secret